andredias/codelab/README.rst

 but there is no computer with the language installed and configured nearby.

-This project was originally made as a proof of concept and also to help my students to use different programming languages without needing to install anything on their machines.
+This project was originally made as a proof of concept and also to help my students use different programming languages without needing to install anything on their machines.